jon-cook1/www.calendair.net/README.md

 ## Feedback

 Feedback on the project, especially regarding its development approach, technology stack, and security practices, is highly valued.
-Please reach out with any comments or inquiries.
+Feel free to make an account to test the website, and reach out with any comments or inquiries.

 I appreciate your interest in Calendair and its development journey.
 More to come!